 To celebrate the genre’s legacy and where it’s headed in the future, we thought we’d highlight some of the best platformer games worth checking out in 2021.

 Make sure to check back as we’ll be updating this list with new titles in the future.

 Developer Team Cherry caught the world by surprise when they released Hollow Knight back in 2017.
-The indie Metroidvania filled with spooky insects has garnered a reputation for being a challenging but fair 2D action-platformer that encourages exploration and experimentation.
+The indie Metroidvania, filled with spooky insects, has gained a reputation for being a challenging but fair 2D action-platformer that encourages exploration and experimentation.

 Yoshi’s Crafted World

 Nintendo’s favorite green dinosaur made his debut on Switch this year in Yoshi’s Crafted World, a charming side-scrolling platformer presented in stunning 2.5D visuals.